TotallyInformation/node-red-contrib-events/README.md

 * Allow the received msg to be passed through to the output.
 * Allow the use of an `event-return` node so that sub-subflows (sub-routines) or loops can be created.

-The node adds a `msg._eventOriginator` property that records the `event-out` node ID that is originating the msg.
+The node adds a `msg._eventOriginator` array property that records the `event-out` node ID that is originating the msg.
 This helps with debugging and tracing of data flows.
+If a series of `event.out` nodes are used, each will add an ID to top of the array so that you can see the full path taken and so that the `event-return` nodes can navigate back up the tree.

 The input topic is sanity checked: it must be a string and no more than 255 chars.
 It should not contain `*`, `#` or `+`